Electric Vehicle Fleet and Charging Infrastructure Planning: Varying Arrival Rate

 or

-As $\alpha$ is large enough for this case, we can verify that $\left[0, \frac{\alpha rT_2}{T_1}\right] \subseteq \left[0, \alpha-\frac{T_1+T_2}{T_1+cT_2}\right]$.
+As $\alpha$ is large enough for this case, we can verify that $\left[0, \frac{\alpha rT_p}{T_v}\right] \subseteq \left[0, \alpha-\frac{T_v+T_p}{T_v+aT_p}\right]$.
 Thus, by \eqref{eq: contradiction_n_m_varying_arrival_rate}, we conclude that \eqref{eq: n_or_m_case_3_simplified_1} implies $\alphasup < \alpha$.
 Similarly, \eqref{eq: n_or_m_case_3_simplified_2} also implies $\alphasup < \alpha$.
 This completes the proof of Case III. $\square$ \endproof \proof{Proof of \Cref{lemma: stability_equations_varying_arrival_rate}} We start by proving the first equation.
 By the definition of $\alphasup$, we get

 Note that, for the second equality, we divide the integral into two parts, corresponding to the peaks and valleys.
-Next, we use the fact that $\lambdasup(t) = \lambda\alpha(t)$ for the valleys and $\lambdasup(t) = c\lambda\alpha(t)$ for the peaks.
-Now, the last equality follows by the definition of $\bar{\alpha}_1^\pi$ and $\bar{\alpha}_1^\pi$ given by \eqref{eq: alpha_valley_peak}.
-Next, we prove \eqref{eq: peak_demand_bound} below.
+Next, we use the definition of $\bar{\alpha}_v^\pi$ and $\bar{\alpha}_p^\pi$ given by \eqref{eq:def_alpha_var}.
+Now, we prove \eqref{eq: peak_demand_bound} below.

-where, $(a)$ follows as each admitted customer stays in the system for at least $T_R$ amount of time.
-Next, $(b)$ follows by taking the average of the previous expression for $T \in \{(i+1)T_1+iT_2+kT_R : k \in \left[T_2/T_R\right]\}$ and using the fact that $T_2$ is divisible by $T_R$.
-Similarly, $(c)$ follows by taking the average over the first $k$ peaks in the arrival rate.
-Now, the last inequality follows by first taking the limit supremum as $k \rightarrow \infty$, and then, using the definition of $\bar{\alpha}_2^\pi$.
-Lastly, to prove \eqref{eq: stable_soc_bound}, we use \eqref{eq:stability-3}, to get

-To further simplify the above equation, we start by lower bounding the long run average number of customers in the system $(\bar{q})$.
+where $(a)$ follows by taking the average of the previous expression for $T \in \{(i+1)T_v+iT_p+kT_R : k \in \left[T_p/T_R\right]\}$ and using the fact that $T_p$ is divisible by $T_R$.
+Similarly, $(b)$ follows by taking the average over the first $k$ peaks in the arrival rate.
+Now, the last inequality follows by first taking the limit supremum as $k \rightarrow \infty$, and then, using the definition of $\bar{\alpha}_p^\pi$ given by \eqref{eq:def_alpha_p}.
+Next, to prove \eqref{eq: stable_soc_bound_weak}, we use \eqref{eq:def_var-2}, to get $\ecc r_c \geq \bar{q}r_d$.
+To further simplify, we start by lower-bounding the long-run average number of customers in the system $(\bar{q})$.
 We have